iot-for-all/iotc-ava-gateway/README.md

 <img src="./media/arch_iotcgwmanifest.png" alt="IoT Central Gateway Edge Deployment Manifest" />

  * In your cloned project repository folder you should have a `./configs` sub-folder which contains editable copies of the contents of the `./setup` folder.
 For this guide we will use the deployment manifest located at `./configs/deploymentManifests/deployment.quickstart.amd64.json`.

+> Note: You will need to build your own docker container for this module before this manifest can be used.
+See the **Custom Development** section at the end of this README document for instructions showing how to build this module.
+After your docker container is pushed to your container registry you will need to specify it in the `deployment.quickstart.amd64.json` file in the AvaEdgeGatewayModule section's `image:` property.

 Open a second browser window to your IoT Central application to gather the values below.
 For the AvaEdgeGatewayModule module we will collect these properties:
 <img src="./media/cameragatewaytwinprops.png" alt="IoT Central Gateway Edge Deployment Manifest" />